radrow/ddtrace/SCENARIOS.md

 docker run --rm ddmon ./ddmon scenarios/example.conf
 ```

+See `./ddmon --help` for more information about the CLI interface.

 ## Reading the log

 Unless `--silent` is set, `ddmon` will print out a coloured log of certain